UPDATE: June 15

 Physiotherapists working for Alberta Health Services and Covenant Health in home care environments are subject to the operational procedures their employers have in place and will be directed by infection prevention and control experts on staff.

-Mobile and home-based businesses providing physiotherapy services can continue to operate, following the recommendations and guidance established for physiotherapy community services (private practice).
+Mobile and home-based businesses providing physiotherapy services can continue to operate, employing point of care risk assessment to determine infection prevention and control measures necessary to enable safe practice and following the recommendations and guidance established for physiotherapy community services (private practice).

-The provision of mobile health services in continuing care environments to residents who are not symptomatic, isolated, or quarantined, is subject to workplace and sector specific requirements, public health orders and the regulatory requirements established by the College of Physiotherapists of Alberta.
+The provision of mobile health services in continuing care environments is subject to workplace and sector specific requirements, operating policies, and the regulatory requirements established by the College of Physiotherapists of Alberta.

-Physiotherapists offering private mobile services in continuing care environments will need to work with continuing care operators to address questions regarding access to the site and the ability to provide in-person services that are arranged by the patient or family.
+Physiotherapists offering private mobile services in continuing care environments will need to work with continuing care operators to address questions regarding access to the site and the ability to provide in-person services.
 Where possible and appropriate, telerehabilitation services should be considered.

 Physiotherapists working in schools and early learning centres are reminded that the principles related to limiting the spread of COVID-19 are unchanged as is the duty to implement measures to limit the spread of COVID-19.